alaminarman130205/alaminarman130205/README.md

 - 👋 Hi, I’m Alamin Arman
-- 👀 I’m interested in programming
+- 👀 I’m Strongly interested in AI
-- 🌱 I’m currently learning programming-hero task
+- 🌱 I’m currently studying Data science at Jahangirnagar University
-- 💞️ I’m looking to collaborate on web application project
+- 💞️ I’m looking to collaborate with reasearch and implementation of ai project
-- 📫 How to reach me Alamin Arman(tm) facebook name
+- 📫 How to reach me contact number +88 0178570-8607

 <!---
 alaminarman130205/alaminarman130205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.